Historic Third Ward in Milwaukee in Milwaukee County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1917.

 Location.
 43° 1.978′ N, 87° 54.36′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in the Historic Third Ward.
-Marker is at the intersection of North Milwaukee Street (State Highway 32) and East Chicago Street, on the right when traveling south on North Milwaukee Street.
+It is at the intersection of North Milwaukee Street (State Highway 32) and East Chicago Street, on the right when traveling south on North Milwaukee Street.
 Touch for map.
 Marker is at or near this postal address: 219 N Milwaukee St, Milwaukee WI 53202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Phoenix Knitting Plant #3 (within shouting distance of this marker); A.W.
+At least 8 other markers are within walking distance of this marker: Phoenix Knitting Plant #3 (within shouting distance of this marker); A.W.
 Rich Shoe Co. (within shouting distance of this marker); Standard Bedding Co. (within shouting distance of this marker); S. Heller Elevator Company (about 300 feet away, measured in a direct line); Phoenix Knitting Works (about 300 feet away); American Wholesale Grocery Company (about 300 feet away); G. Patek Warehouse (about 400 feet away); American Candy Company (about 400 feet away).
 Touch for a list and map of all markers in Milwaukee.

 Regarding Phoenix Knitting Co.
 Plant #4.
 In 1917, architect O.C Uehling designed the Phoenix Knitting Co.
 Plant #4 to house Phoenix's dyeing, washing, and knitting operations.
 Renovated and renamed the Phoenix Building in 1980, this seven story building is home to the Historic Third Ward Association, the Herzfeld Foundation, and the Penworthy Company.
 Numerous other businesses in the Phoenix Building include ad agencies, law firms, investment banking firms and more. -Historic Third Ward Walking Tour brochure